 “Every child is an artist.
 The problem is how to remain an artist once we grow up.” – Pablo Picasso

 Being an artist can help you to learn to collaborate.
-Though many artists work on their own, there are others who work in groups and collaborate together.
-A great example of this was the Impressionist in that many of them would work together as a group or look at each other’s work.
+Though many artists work independently, others work in groups and band together.
+A great example of this was the Impressionists in that many of them would work together as a group or look at each other’s work.
 There is a community of artists out there waiting to collaborate with you.